hanumonke/hive-challenge-1/README.md

 # HIVE CHALLENGE: CUSTOM JSON

+So, I mainly use hive, every now and then, to share music and explore communities.
+A couple of months ago, I was invited to parcipate to a introduction to another dimension of hive: Development.
+More time ago I tried to learn by myself how to interact with hive, but at the moment, I was doing too many things, and my software developer attention was focusing on university projects.
+I did some little practices reading blocks and posts, but never more than that.
+It was thanks to the Hive Talk Project that I finally made deeper things and understand a lot more.
+It has been great and it has sparked my curiosity for web3 in general.

 ## Idea

 The idea is to use a simple form structure with a basic react project to enter the challenge and phrase field and then with a button broadcast it in a custom json to the blockchain.
 Using hive keychain to avoid the handling of the keys in the code.